AI-Hypercomputer/gpu-recipes/inference/g4/single-host-serving/vllm/README.md

     --network="host" \
     --entrypoint vllm \
     vllm/vllm-openai:latest bench serve \
-    --model nvidia/Qwen3-8B-FP4 \
+    --model Qwen/Qwen3-32B-FP8 \
     --dataset-name random \
-    --random-input-len 128 \
+    --random-input-len 2048 \
-    --random-output-len 2048 \
+    --random-output-len 128 \
     --request-rate inf \
-    --num-prompts 100 \
+    --num-prompts 1000 \
     --ignore-eos
 ```
 Here's a breakdown of the arguments:
-- `--model nvidia/Qwen3-8B-FP4`: The model to benchmark.
+- `--model Qwen/Qwen3-32B-FP8`: The model to benchmark.
 - `--dataset-name random`: The dataset to use for the benchmark. `random` will generate random prompts.
-- `--random-input-len 128`: The length of the random input prompts.
+- `--random-input-len 2048`: The length of the random input prompts.
-- `--random-output-len 2048`: The length of the generated output.
+- `--random-output-len 128`: The length of the generated output.
 - `--request-rate inf`: The number of requests per second to send. `inf` sends requests as fast as possible.
-- `--num-prompts 100`: The total number of prompts to send.
+- `--num-prompts 1000`: The total number of prompts to send.
-- `--ignore-eos`: A flag to ignore the end-of-sentence token and generate a fixed number of tokens.
+- `--ignore-eos`: A flag to ignore the end-of-sequence token and generate a fixed number of tokens.

 ### 3. Example output